-This Order is consistent with applicable federal and state antidegradation policies, as it does not authorize the discharge of increased concentrations of pollutants or increased volumes of treated wastewater beyond that which was permitted to discharge in accordance with Order No. R1-2011-0019.
+As discussed in this section and the fourth paragraph of Fact Sheet section 4.4.1, above, this Order is consistent with applicable federal and state antidegradation policies, as it does not authorize the discharge of increased concentrations of pollutants or increased volumes of treated wastewater beyond that which was permitted to discharge in accordance with Order No. R1-2017-0002.

-3. Stringency of Requirements for Individual Pollutants
+4.4.3.
+Stringency of Requirements for Individual Pollutants

-This Order contains both technology-based effluent limitations and WQBELs for individual pollutants.
+This Order contains both technology-based and water quality-based effluent limitations for individual pollutants.
 The technology-based effluent limitations consist of restrictions on BOD5, oil and grease, pH, settleable solids, TSS, and turbidity.
-Restrictions on these pollutants are discussed in section IV.B of this Fact Sheet.
-This Order's technology-based pollutant restrictions implement section III.B, Table 2, of the Ocean Plan and the minimum, applicable federal technology-based requirements.
+Restrictions on these pollutants are discussed in section 4.2 of this

+Fact Sheet.
+This Order's technology-based pollutant restrictions implement the minimum, applicable federal technology-based requirements.